carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_ii.rst

 =====================
 This is Part II of the FDK tutorial.
-You will download sample projection data from a real CT scanner, convert the data format to something that the fdk program can use, generate geometry files that match the projection data, and reconstruct a 3D volume from projections.
+You will download sample projection data from a real CT scanner, convert the data format to something that the fdk command can use, generate geometry files that match the projection data, and reconstruct a 3D volume from projections.

 IMPORTANT: This tutorial requires the use of either Matlab or Octave to